 Call for Proposals

-Scientifically high-impact proposals are sought within CNM's core research directions of quantum materials and phenomena including sensing, manipulating nanoscale interactions, and nanoarchitectures for energy and information.
-Detailed descriptions about the CNM scientific research groups supporting these directions are available.
+Scientifically high-impact proposals are sought within CNM's core research directions of quantum materials and phenomena including sensing, manipulating nanoscale interactions and nanoarchitectures for energy and information.
+Joint experimental-theory user proposals are especially encouraged.

 Queries can be directed to the CNM User Office.